prfalken/leonardo/README.md

     # pip install flask
     # ./run.py

+If you want to run tests:

+    # pip install nose
+    # nosetests

 Main configuration example is included in config/leonardo.yaml.example, you should rename it to leonardo.yaml and adjust the main options here.